 The Nissan Leaf is the world’s best-selling electric car, and it’s not hard to see why.
-Offered with either a 40kWh battery for a 168-mile official range or a 62kWh battery for a 239-mile range, it seems there’s a version of the likeable and easy-going Leaf to suit every buyer, from the budget-conscious to the high-mileage luxury-seeker.
+Offered with either a 40kWh battery for a 168-mile official range or a 62kWh battery in the e+ model for a 239-mile range, it seems there’s a version of the likeable and easy-going Leaf to suit every buyer, from the budget-conscious to the high-mileage luxury-seeker.

 We’ve driven both, and consistently achieved 160 miles or more in the 40kWh model that we lived with for six months, while our time in a Leaf e+ suggested 210 miles is easily achievable in varied driving.

 The e+ isn’t only about longer range, either.
 It also gets faster charging, with the CHAdeMO port in its nose capable of charging the car at 100kW, delivering a 10-80% top-up (around 130 additional miles of range) in 35 minutes.

 Putting the Leaf into 'B' mode increases the aggressiveness of the regenerative braking system, which recoups power as the car slows down.
 'ECO' mode, meanwhile increases the regenerative braking further and limits engine power to help you eke out even more miles from the battery.